Helping better thanks to research

 Development and sale of platelet lysate (hPL)

-Mintzberg (2015) defined the "third pillar" as "any association of people that is neither public nor private - neither owned by the state nor by private investors.
+Mintzberg (2015) defined the "third sector" as "any association of people that is neither public nor private - neither owned by the state nor by private investors.
 Some are owned by their members; others are owned by no one."
-In other words, the third pillar includes much of society, including members of non-profits and non-governmental organizations, volunteers and volunteer leaders in our communities, and activists.
-Existing discussions focus on a more dominant role of government (public sector) and a more dominant role of markets (private sector), while the third pillar remains an undiscussed topic.
+In other words, the third sector encompasses much of society, including members of non-profits and non-governmental organizations and volunteers.
+Existing discussions focus on a more dominant role of government (public sector) and a more dominant role of markets (private sector), while the third sector remains an undiscussed topic.

-The Third Pillar Research Center (TPRC) at Belgian Red Cross-Flanders contributes to the development of empirical research on the third pillar, focusing on quantitative methodologies.
-The focus is on the fifth research pillar: "importance of volunteerism and social profit organizations.
-In particular, the TPRC uses publicly available datasets (e.g. EURO Stat and World Bank Data Catalog) that empirically test the theory that a larger third pillar is associated with better social outcomes.
+The Centre for Research on the Third Sector (CeRTS) at Belgian Red Cross-Flanders contributes to the development of empirical research on the third sector, focusing on quantitative methodologies.
+The research center's focus is on examining the "importance of volunteering and social profit organizations.
+In particular, the CeRTS uses publicly available datasets (e.g., Eurostat and World Bank Data Catalog) that empirically test the theory that a larger third sector is associated with better social outcomes.
 The Center has expertise in basic research, including literature review, data extraction, synthesis and analysis, and publishes articles in international, peer-reviewed journals.

 In addition to research initiated by our research centers, there are also a number of services that are engaged in research.
-The most prominent is our the blood service where we focus primarily on the pillar of blood, plasma and platelet donors.
+The most prominent is our Blood Service where we focus primarily on the pillar of blood, plasma and platelet donors.